 Mural cells (MCs) consisting of vascular smooth muscle cells and pericytes cover the endothelial cells (ECs) to regulate vascular stability and homeostasis.
 Here, we clarified the mechanism by which MCs develop and cover ECs by generating transgenic zebrafish lines that allow live imaging of MCs and by lineage tracing in vivo To cover cranial vessels, MCs derived from either neural crest cells or mesoderm emerged around the preformed EC tubes, proliferated and migrated along EC tubes.
 During their migration, the MCs moved forward by extending their processes along the inter-EC junctions, suggesting a role for inter-EC junctions as a scaffold for MC migration.
 In the trunk vasculature, MCs derived from mesoderm covered the ventral side of the dorsal aorta (DA), but not the posterior cardinal vein.
 Furthermore, the MCs migrating from the DA or emerging around intersegmental vessels (ISVs) preferentially covered arterial ISVs rather than venous ISVs, indicating that MCs mostly cover arteries during vascular development.
 Thus, live imaging and lineage tracing enabled us to clarify precisely how MCs cover the EC tubes and to identify the origins of MCs.

-Jun-Dal Kim, Kyung-Eui Park, Junji Ishida, Koichiro Kako, Juri Hamada, Shuichi Kani, Miki Takeuchi, Kana Namiki, Hajime Fukui, Shigetomo Fukuhara, Masahiko Hibi, Makoto Kobayashi, Yasunori Kanaho, Yoshitoshi Kasuya, Naoki Mochizuki and Akiyoshi Fukamizu : PRMT8 as a phospholipase regulates Purkinje cell dendritic arborization and motor coordination., Science Advances, Vol.1, No.11, 2015.
+Jun-Dal Kim, Kyung-Eui Park, Junji Ishida, Koichiro Kako, Juri Hamada, Shuichi Kani, Miki Takeuchi, Kana Namiki, Hajime Fukui, Shigetomo Fukuhara, Masahiko Hibi, Makoto Kobayashi, Yasunori Kanaho, Yoshitoshi Kasuya, Naoki Mochizuki and Akiyoshi Fukamizu : PRMT8 as a phospholipase regulates Purkinje cell dendritic arborization and motor coordination., Science Advances, 1, 11, 2015.

 (Summary)